unpc2026/diaryasprogrammer/README.md

    * Version-specific notes
    * Short recap or mini-comprehension check

-**Interaction rules:**
+**Comprehension Checks:**

+* After each concept, include a comprehension check to verify my understanding.
+* Preferably, use a mix of open-ended questions and practical examples.
+These will allow me to explain my thought process and apply what I’ve learned.
-* Use short comprehension or thought experiments questions to verify my understanding.
+* For any complex ideas or where I seem unclear, feel free to use multiple-choice questions or ask for short thought experiments to test deeper understanding.
-* If I show misunderstanding or partial understanding, explicitly identify what part of my mental model is wrong or incomplete, and re-explain only that part before moving on to the next concept.
+* If I show misunderstanding or partial understanding, explicitly identify what part of my mental model is wrong or incomplete, and re-explain only that part.
-* Adjust explanations based on my responses.

 ---